gvwilson/thirdbit/fiction/madica/index.md

 Laurellen stepped forward and put her hand on Ike's wing.
 "I can't stay," she said gently.
-"There won't be a world to stay *in* if the asteroid hits, and I..."
-She stopped to swallow.
+"There won't be a world to stay *in* if the asteroid hits, and I…" She stopped to swallow.
 "I want to be with my parents when that happens.
 Don't you want to be with yours?
 Don't you want to go home?"